cliosight/Docs/README.md

 2. Drop down menu with hardcoded values
 3. Rules based on the selection made in the drop down menu
 4. Sub form within the main form
-5. Multiple instances of aggregated values
+5. Multiple instances of aggregated values within the sub form

 ![form_example_1](https://file.io/CGl3yMUZemLi)
    ```css